How Caffeine Impacts Hormonal Acne

 Before we dive in, let’s get one thing straight.
 One of the main reasons coffee is so problematic is because it’s something most people consume every single day, sometimes multiple times each day.
 That adds up.
 As with almost anything, moderation is key, and drinking coffee on occasion is unlikely to drastically impact your body, hormones, and skin.
 So, if you’re on vacation in Italy, or just wanting to treat yourself, go for it.

 That said, if you’re a daily coffee drinker, it’s probably worth considering cutting back.
-At this stage, you’re probably finding reasons to write off the idea that a coffee-free lifestyle is possible – because without it you feel sleepy, get headaches, feel constipated.
-Remember, coffee is a drug.
-Most of us who drink it are completely reliant on its benefits, so, like drugs, we continue consuming it without even realizing that our bodies aren’t designed to need this external source to feel awake, clear-headed, or “regular.”
+At this stage, you’re probably finding reasons to write off the idea that a coffee-free lifestyle is possible – because without it you feel sleepy, get headaches, feel constipated, etc. Remember, coffee is a drug.
+Most of us who drink it are completely reliant on its benefits, so, like drugs, we continue consuming it without even realizing that our bodies aren’t designed to need this external source to feel awake, clear-headed, or regular.
 And, like drugs, withdrawal is real.
 But once you get through that phase, your body and skin will thank you.
 Here’s why.

-Coffee is a prooxidant (the opposite of an antioxidant).
 Our bodies go through a process called oxidation, where molecules break down into intermediate compounds so they can be processed by the body.
 These unpaired atoms, known as free radicals, are extremely unstable, but once they’re paired up with antioxidants, they’re made stable again.
 This is why antioxidants are so important.
-Bad estrogen metabolites act like free radicals in the body because they’re also very unstable.
-“Oxidative stress,” where there are too many unstable molecules and not enough antioxidants to get rid of them, can cause cell damage, inflammation, and, in the case of bad estrogen metabolites, hormonal imbalances.
+Oxidative stress, when there are too many unstable molecules and not enough antioxidants to get rid of them, can cause cell damage, inflammation, and, in certain cases, hormone imbalances.
 In its green bean form, coffee is actually loaded with antioxidants, but once it’s roasted for consumption, it becomes a prooxidant, encouraging oxidative stress.

-Coffee is a diuretic.
 Even though coffee is made with water, it doesn't hydrate your body.
 In fact, for every cup of coffee you drink, you lose about a cup of water.
 If you’re not consistently replacing that water, your body’s composition of water can quickly deplete from its intended 60-80%.
-Even if your liver is in tip-top shape, without water, your body can’t flush out any of its toxins, including harmful excess hormones, which then recirculate through the body and, you guessed it, show up on your skin.
+Even if your liver is in tip-top shape, without water, your body can’t flush out any of its toxins, including harmful excess hormones, which then recirculate through the body and, you guessed it, often show up in the form of hormonal acne.

 Now, if we’re being realistic, going cold turkey on coffee is probably not going to happen for most people, and that’s okay.
 Limiting your consumption is a great place to start.
 There are also things you can do to reduce its impact on your body, hormones, and skin, like having it with food a couple of hours after waking up, drinking plenty of water, and choosing organic options without artificial additives.

-If you are looking to switch to something that has less side effects, but still want to put some pep in your step, tea is a great option.
+If you are looking to switch to something that has fewer side effects, but still want to put some pep in your step, tea is a great option.
 Matcha is a type of green tea that has about as much caffeine as an espresso, but the added benefit of numerous antioxidants (in some cases, twice as many as regular green tea).
 It also contains an amino acid called l-theanine, which helps your body absorb the caffeine more slowly.
 It’s also believed to have a calming effect.
 If the flavour isn’t for you, or you’re wanting to reduce your caffeine take even further, there are loads of other antioxidant-packed teas that contain less than half the amount of caffeine in coffee.

 Drip Coffee: 95-200mg